-If you currently own or intend to purchase residential property for rental in Devon, you should consider engaging our property management service.
-You'll find it both professional and cost-effective.
-As we are specialists, we know how to manage property for optimum performance, whilst ensuring smooth running tenancies, and compliance with the various landlord/tenant laws.
-Maximize the return on your investment - contact us now.
-If you own or intend purchasing residential property for rental in any other area, please go to our UK Network page.
+If you currently own or intend to purchase residential property for rental, you should consider engaging our property management service.
+You will find it both professional and cost-effective.
+As we are specialists, we know how to manage property for optimum performance, whilst ensuring smooth running tenancies and compliance with landlord/tenant legislation.
+Maximise the return on your investment – contact us now.
+If you own or intend purchasing residential property outside our area, please go to our UK Network page.

 Our Services include:

 |Menu of Services||Full Management||Letting & Rent Collection||Letting Only|

 |Visit you at your property, provide a rental valuation and give advice on all aspects of letting|